renmaiv/renmaiv/README.md

 Who am I?

-I'm a Ukrainian designer and an much more worse engineer — but curiosity is my saving grace.
+I'm a Ukrainian designer and much worse engineer — but curiosity is my saving grace.
 I studied aircraft computer science simply because I love planes.
 That’s how I make most decisions: I try to do what I love at a given life point, or at least stay close to it.
 It’s not what people would call a strategic career path, but the lore I’ve gathered along the way is wild.

 What are my interests or specialties?